 Electoral Manipulation and Authoritarian Resilience

-- Electoral Malpractice in East and Southeast Asia.
-Kharis Templeman (Stanford) and I are editing a book on types and consequences of electoral malpractice in East and Southeast Asia (with Lynne Rienner).
-This project builds the list of excellent papers presented in the 2017 pre-APSA Conference.
-This well-attended conference consisted of six panels with 18 international scholars to study the types and effects of electoral malpractice in 13 Asian countries.
+- Electoral Malpractice in Asia.
+Kharis Templeman (Stanford) and I are co-editing a book on types and consequences of electoral malpractice in 12 East and Southeast Asia countries (under contract with Lynne Rienner).
+This project builds the list of excellent papers presented in the 2017 pre-APSA Conference in San Francisco.
+This well-attended conference consisted of six panels with 18 international scholars to study the types and effects of electoral malpractice in electoral democracies and autocracies.
+Supported by SSHRC Insight Development Grant, I have also been conducting interviews and collecting data for a cross-country comparative study on the attitudes and effects of electoral integrity in Singapore, Taiwan, Malaysia and Myanmar.

 - Plurality Party Bloc Rule.
-I am collaborating with Bernie Grofman (UC Irvine) to study the effects of plurality party bloc rule.
+I have been collaborating with Bernie Grofman (UC Irvine) to study the effects of plurality party bloc electoral rule.
 Part of our research on how this unique voting rule is aided by the strategic manipulation of constituency boundaries and district magnitude in Singapore is published in Commonwealth and Comparative Politics.
-Besides, we are also working with Shaheen Mozaffar (Bridgewater State) to compare how the multiseat plurality bloc voting rule undermines democracy in Cameroon, Chad, Djibouti and Senegal.

 Social Media in Authoritarian Regimes

 - Digital Democracy.
-I am working with Tony Porter on several projects to investigate digital space and democracy, including an upcoming pre-ISA workshop at McMaster University, 26 Mar 2019 and two research articles on the digital backlash on democracy and the transnational effects of “fake news” and fact-checking organizations.
+I am working with Tony Porter on several projects to investigate digital space and democracy, including a pre-ISA workshop held at McMaster University, 26 Mar 2019 and two research articles on the digital backlash on democracy and the transnational effects of “fake news” and fact-checking organizations.

 - Facebook.
 Funded by McMaster’s Arts Research Board, I am experimenting with social network analytical and web-based tools to study the impact of Facebook on four political parties in recent elections in Singapore.